Default Kubernetes cluster templates in Eumetsat Elasticity Cloud

 What We Are Going To Cover

-• Example of creating localstorage template using HMD and HMAD flavors
+Example of creating a cluster using a localstorage template with HMD and HMAD flavors

 Prerequisites